MoncefYabi/Joge/README.md

 ====
 The [Wiki](https://github.com/MoncefYabi/Joge/wiki) contains all the information you'll need to write a Joge game.
 You can contribute to the Wiki directly here on GitHub!
-Contributing
-====
-Joge needs your support.
-To contribute, you need to work with the sources directly.

 Old Web site
 ====